 The United States trades with nations all over the world.
-Thousands of ships are employed to carry the products of our farms, forests, mines, and factories to other lands and to bring the many things we need from other lands.
+Thousands of ships are employed to carry the products of our farms, forests, mines, and factories to other lands and to bring the many things we need from other countries.
 Many trainloads of freight arrive and depart at our seaports each day.

-This picture shows mahogany logs being unloaded from ships into gondola cars on a railroad dock.
-The dock is where freight is transferred from ship to car or from car to ship.
+This picture shows cast iron pipes being loaded from gondola cars on a railroad dock into a ship's hold for export to another country.
+At railroad docks, freight is transferred from ship to car or from car to ship.
 At every seaport the railroads have freight yards and warehouses.
 Many railroads have their own docks and other buildings.

-During World War II, the railroads handled 97 per cent of all organized military travel.
+During World War 51 II, the railroads handled 97 per cent of all organized military travel.
 They carried millions of soldiers, sailors, marines, and coast guardsmen to and from training centers and seaports.
 They carried millions of members of the armed forces on trips to and from their homes and recreational areas.
 They also operated numerous hospital trains carrying wounded servicemen and many other trains carrying prisoners of

-In peace, as in war, our government maintains an Army, a Navy, and an Air Force, and the railroads must be prepared at all times to carry military personnel and their equipment where and when needed.
+In peace, as in war, our government maintains an Army, a Navy, and an Air Force, and the railroads are expected to be prepared at all times to carry military personnel and their equipment where and when needed.